 - To create, send or alter in any way and by any means (including spoofing and use of third party mail servers), the contents of an electronic message for the purpose of hiding, obscuring or deleting the source of the message or making the message appear to come from someone other than you.

 1.4 You agree to Netregistry’s use of spam and virus filters which may require us to use third party equipment or services to monitor and filter email traffic between our equipment and the Internet.
 You agree that you will not take any steps to disable those filters and that we will not be liable for any loss or damage resulting from the use of spam or virus filters.

-3.1 We may monitor your account to determine our AUP is being followed but will respect your privacy.
+5.1 We may monitor your account and your Service to determine whether our AUP is being followed but will respect your privacy.

-3.2 If we believe that your use of the Service may break the law or that you have not complied with this policy we may:
+5.2 If we believe that your use of the Service may break the law or that you have not complied with this Policy, we may: